 - Gather, assess, and synthesize evidence, but render no recommendations or findings as part of the report

-- Provide the parties with a secured electronic or hard copy of the draft investigation report, an opportunity to inspect and review all of the evidence obtained as part of the investigation that is directly related to the reported misconduct (including evidence upon which the Moravian College does not intend to rely in reaching a determination) for a ten (10) business day review and comment period so that each party may meaningfully respond to the evidence (parties may elect to waive the full ten days)
+- Provide the parties with a secured electronic or hard copy of the draft investigation report, an opportunity to inspect and review all of the evidence obtained as part of the investigation that is directly related to the reported misconduct (including evidence upon which the Moravian University does not intend to rely in reaching a determination) for a ten (10) business day review and comment period so that each party may meaningfully respond to the evidence (parties may elect to waive the full ten days)

 - The Investigator(s) may elect to respond in writing in the report to the parties’ responses and/or to share the responses between the parties for additional comment